What are Used Car Vehicle History Reports?

-With several used car history report services online it can be difficult to decide which one will give you the most value for your money.
-I've personally pulled thousands of history reports, these companies can basically be broke down into two categories:
+With several used car history report services online, deciding which one will give you the most value for your money can be challenging.
+I’ve personally pulled thousands of history reports; these companies can be broken down into two categories:

-- Not recommended - Low cost report providers that provide limited information gathered from the Federal Government National Motor Vehicle Title Information System (NMVTIS).
-I've used several of these companies only to find out they're missing valuable information when researching a car.
-Keep in mind, there's a reason they're cheap!
+- Not recommended – Low-cost report providers that provide limited information gathered from the Federal Government National Motor Vehicle Title Information System (NMVTIS).
+I’ve used several of these companies to find out they’re missing valuable information when researching a car.
+Keep in mind; that there’s a reason they’re cheap!

-- Recommended - Companies that seek out as much data as possible to provide you with the most information about the vehicle so you can make a good buying decision.
-These companies missions are to be the best history providers in the business and even guarantee the information provided on their reports.
+- Recommended – Companies that will search out as much data as possible to provide you with the most information about the vehicle so you can make a good buying decision.
+These companies’ missions are to be the best history providers in the business and even guarantee the information provided on their reports.

 Recommended Vehicle History Report Company

-We highly recommend the Multiple Reports Package which allows you to run 25 vehicle history reports for 21 days.
-This will give you more than enough time to research and compare as many vehicles as needed so you can make a good buying decision.
-If you believe you will need to run more reports, you can opt for the Unlimited Package which allows you to run unlimited reports for a three week time frame.
+This will give you more than enough time to research and compare as many vehicles as needed to make a good buying decision.
+If you think you have to run more reports, you can opt for the Unlimited Package, which allows you to run unlimited reports for three weeks.

-With the AutoCheck's Multiple Report plan you can even run history checks from your Smartphone, tablet or iPad while you're on the dealers lot looking at vehicles.
+With the AutoCheck’s Multiple Report plan, you can even run history checks from your Smartphone, tablet, or iPad while you’re looking at vehicles on the dealer’s lot.

 They cover up to 110% of NADA published retail value if you find a covered title defect that also meets the terms and conditions of their guarantee.
-Simply, if they miss it, they'll buy it back.
+If they miss it, they’ll repurchase it.